Eid and the Spirit of the Season

-Originally written for Aquila Magazine
+Originally Published with Aquila Magazine

 As Ramadan and a much-looked-forward to Eid al-Fitr return to us this year, we take a moment to pause and reflect the true meaning of Eid.
 Unlike other holidays, Eid is not a stand-alone holiday; it is the celebratory period after the Islamic month of Ramadan in which we fast from sunrise to sunset.
 There is no Eid without a Ramadan coursed with sacrifice and abstinence – and it is precisely here that we find a sacred covenant with God, the ummah, and ourselves.